CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 - The most requested product line was the classic model, representing P in sales and L in selling share
 - November is the top month of the year in terms of sales and requests, totailling M in revenue (or share).
 - The first week of the month is usually the one with most vending, (totailling) P in revenue
-- The top city is New York
+- The principal city in terms of revenue is New York, amounting K in revenue and J in share
-- The top client is
+- The top client is P, amounting H in terms of revenue and L in share

 - Top product lines were classic and vintage cars
 - Top dealsizes were medium and large